-- Check chain tension before first use and after 1 minute of operation.
+- Check chain tension before first use and after 1 minute of operation, and each time before you start the chain saw.
 See CHAIN TENSION in the MAINTENANCE section. - Cut wood only.
 Do not cut metal, plastics, masonry, non-wood building materials, etc. - Stop the saw if the chain strikes a foreign object.
-Inspect the saw and repair parts as necessary. - Keep the chain out of dirt and sand.
-Even a small amount of dirt will quickly dull a chain and increase the possibility of kickback. - Practice cutting a few small logs using the following steps.
-This will help you get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before cutting. - Begin cutting with the saw frame against the log. - Keep the engine at full speed the entire time you are cutting. - Allow the chain to cut for you.
-Exert only light downward pressure. - Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
-If you run the saw at full throttle without a cutting load, unnecessary wear can occur. - To avoid losing control when cut is complete, do not put pressure on saw at end of cut. - · Stop engine before setting saw down.
+Inspect the saw and repair or replace parts as necessary.
+If the chain jumps off the guide bar, inspect the chain for damaged drive links before reinstalling.
+Burrs on drive links, which prevent them from entering the groove of the guide bar, can be removed with a flat file. - Keep the chain out of dirt and sand.
+Even a small amount of dirt will dull a chain, increase the possibility of kickback, and require chain sharpening or replacement. - Practice cutting a few small logs using the following techniques to get the "feel" of using your saw before you begin a major sawing operation. - Squeeze the throttle trigger and allow the engine to reach full speed before cutting. - Begin cutting with the saw frame against the log. - Keep the engine at full speed the entire time you are cutting. - Allow the chain to cut for you.
+Exert only light downward pressure.
+If you force the cut, damage to the bar, chain, or engine can result. - Release the throttle trigger as soon as the cut is completed, allowing the engine to idle.
+If you run the saw at full throttle without a cutting load, unnecessary wear can occur to the chain, bar, and engine.
+To maximize operating efficiency, do not run the engine for longer than 30 seconds at a time at full throttle. - To avoid losing control when cut is complete, do not put pressure on saw at end of cut. - Stop the engine before setting the saw down after cutting.